envdes/code_CLMU_traffic/README.md

 ## Introduction

-This repository is supplementary to the manuscript "Sun, Y., Oleson, K. W., & Zheng, Z. (2025).
-Modeling urban traffic heat flux in Community Earth System Model".
+This repository is supplementary to the manuscript "**Sun, Y., Oleson, K. W., & Zheng, Z. (2025).
+Modeling urban traffic heat flux in Community Earth System Model**".

 The objectives of this project are: